Logbooks standardisation

 Process 1.2: Raising Factor level 2 rf2() full_trips

-Process 1.4: postive sets count set_count() full_trips
+Process 1.4: positive sets count set_count() full_trips

 Process 1.5: set duration calculation set_duration() full_trips In hours